jimmyvancura/node-beginner/README.md

 # node-beginner

-Following a tutorial by Manuel Kiessling
+Following a tutorial by Manuel Kiessling - up to p.32

 http://leanpub.com/nodebeginner